2022–Ongoing

 Variables + modes; dark mode is a byproduct

-v2’s most consequential call.
 Tokens handle mode switching; every component inherits automatically.
-Instant dark mode across 400+ components, zero additional design work, only possible once Figma shipped the primitives and the token structure was right.
+Instant dark mode across 400+ components, zero additional design work.

 03

 Every designer contributed.
-Two wins: distributed the work and built shared ownership. v2 maintenance is a team problem because the team understood the variable system from the inside.
+Distributed the work and built shared ownership; v2 maintenance is a team problem because the team built it from the inside.

 • 20,000+